Skip to content

 How do you incorporate patch management software?

-A business can incorporate patch management software through careful planning.
+A business can incorporate patch management through careful planning and adopting the right patch management software (might we suggest PDQ?).
 You should assess your needs and goals to implement measures that work for you.
 Since no two environments are identical, the software that works for another business may not be ideal for you.
 Consider the following criteria:

 • Cybersecurity and patching needs